Recreational BMX and Mountain Biking

 Last year saw a surge in children and young people embracing bike riding activities on the Mornington Peninsula, with many creating their own jumps within park lands and on roadside reserves.

-In response to the community’s interest in bike activities, we have appointed @leisure Planners to prepare a Recreational Mountain Bike and BMX Facilities Strategy.
+In response to the community’s interest in bike activities, we are preparing a Recreational Mountain Bike and BMX Facilities Strategy.
 This Strategy will ensure dirt jumps, skills parks and pump tracks are in appropriate locations and designed together with the community.

 Have your say